 Everyday Habits That Shorten Your Life, According to Science

 No one likes being told what not to do.
 But some rules, when followed, aren't restrictions at all—they are, in fact, easy and effective ways to stay free.
 Free from COVID-19.
 Free from pain.
 Free from debilitating anxiety, hearing loss, a brain injury or worse.
 Sometimes you have to stop doing things in order to do the things you want to do.
 With that in mind, we asked the country's top doctors and specialists to name the #1 things you should never do for your health.
-Read on—and to ensure your health and the health of others, don't miss these 19 Ways You're Ruining Your Body, Say Health Experts.
+Read on to find out more—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had COVID..

 You Wake Up Late